All articles

 Create an account to see the average salary after attending any college.
 Get a sense of what you'd make if you went to that school.

-While the process of choosing a major may sound daunting, it’s important to remember that there are many people around who have done it before.
-In fact, there are likely several people in your immediate life who have excellent personal or professional advice on choosing a major.
+While the process of choosing a major may sound daunting, it’s important to remember that many people have done it before.
+In fact, people in your immediate life likely have excellent personal or professional advice on choosing a major.

 Teachers, career counselors, parents, and coaches are all excellent resources.
 Make time to talk to them before you make a decision.
 They may have input you can use to make the right choice.